-No textbook will be required for this course, but students are encouraged to search for additional reading material online or in the library.
-Reading assignments will consist of approximately 20 peer-reviewed journal articles and other published reports.
-All reading materials will be made available online via blackboard during the semester.
-A detailed list of due dates for completing reading assignments can be found in the weekly schedule.
-Students are encouraged to discuss the articles with classmates prior to class and to attend my office hours to discuss any of the topics related to the course, including reading assignments.
+No textbook is for this course but students are encouraged to search for additional materials online or in the library.
+Reading assignments consist of approximately 20 peer-reviewed journal articles and other published reports.
+All reading materials will be made available via blackboard during the semester.
+A detailed list of due dates for completing reading assignments can be found in the weekly schedule below.
+Students are encouraged to discuss the articles with classmates prior to class and to come to my office hours to discuss any of the topics related to the course, including reading assignments.
 All reading assignments should be completed before class.